Sandbanks: Transport

 Sandbanks is accessible by car on two B-roads: B3369 from Parkstone and B3065 from Westbourne, or via Sandbanks Ferry from Studland.
-Sandbanks along with Bournemouth and Poole has easy access to the M27 motorway at Southampton via the A338 and A31 roads.
+Sandbanks, along with Bournemouth and Poole, has easy access to the M27 motorway at Southampton via the A338 and A31 roads.

-The nearest train station is Parkstone railway station, about 4 km away but there are no public transport routes connecting there.
-Instead, the Purbeck Breezer bus route runs daily year-round from Bournemouth railway station, the major station in the conurbation, and seasonal routes (some departures only) runs from Poole bus station, near Poole railway station.
+The nearest railway station is Parkstone, about 4 km away, but there are no public transport routes connecting there.
+Instead, the Purbeck Breezer bus route runs daily from Bournemouth railway station, the major station in the South East Dorset conurbation; seasonal routes (some departures only) run from Poole bus station, near to Poole railway station.